 The Government of India is presently in the process of amending the Child Labour (Prohibition and Regulation) Act, 1986, primarily to align it with the Right of Children to Free and Compulsory Education Act, 2009, which guarantees education for children under 14 years of age.
-In 2016, together with several other groups, AA engaged with parliamentarians and other policy-makers to build discussions on the clauses in the Child Labour (Prohibition and Regulation) Amendment Bill, 2012, which legalised work by children below 14 years age in family enterprises and the entertainment industry.
+In 2016, together with several other groups, AA engaged with different stakeholders to build discussions on the clauses in the Child Labour (Prohibition and Regulation) Amendment Bill, 2012, which allows children below 14 years age in family enterprises and the entertainment industry.
 However, the bill was passed in Parliament on 16 July 2016, retaining the clauses that would encourage misuse and employment of children in the name of 'family enterprise'.